dfsw/Cookies/README.md

 <td><strong>Bingo center slots</strong></td>
 <td>Slimy pheromones</td>
 <td><img src="/assets/hcicon.png" width="16" height="16"> 750 quintillion</td>
-<td>Add slot machines for your bingo centers.
+<td>Add slot machines to your bingo centers.
 If you own the Bingo center/Research facility upgrade your grandmas can now play the slots.
 The more grandmas you own the more plays they make.
 Jackpots are rare but you can win fabulous prizes such as cookies, golden cookies, and sugar lumps!</td>
 </tr>
 </tbody>
 </table>